Leibniz Universität Hannover Main Leibniz University Website

 Degree Programme Geodesy and Geoinformatics (M.Sc.)

 Mobility and navigation, climate change and environmental challenges, spatial planning and high precision measuring - these fascinating topics are at the core of Geodesy and Geoinformatics - an interdisciplinary cutting-edge science and technology subject.
 It covers a wide range of interesting topics related to surveying and mapping the Earth's surface at all scales.
-Students specialise in one of the two possible specialisations "Geomatics" (primary language of instruction: English) or "Navigation und Umweltrobotik" (primary language of instruction: German).
+Students specialise in one of the three possible specialisations "Geomatics", "Remote Sensing and GIS" (both primary language of instruction: English) or "Navigation und Umweltrobotik" (primary language of instruction: German).

 News

-The handbook (new examination regulations "PO 18_new" , last updated: 24 January 23) for the specialisations "Geomatics" and "Navigation und Umweltrobotik" are now available on this page .
+The new handbook for the specialisations "Geomatics" and "Navigation und Umweltrobotik" is now available on this page .

 This programme is built up of modules and each module contains different lectures.
 There are three types of modules: Compulsory and mandatory elective modules and the elective module Studium Generale.